dermatthes/text-template/README.md

 ```

-Single-Class PHP5 template engine with support for if/loops/filters
+Single-Class PHP5/7 template engine with support for if/loops/filters

 - __Easy__: No compiling or caching - just parse `input string` into `output string`
 - __Secure__: No eval(); no code is generated.
 No filesystem access needed.
+Unit-tested.
 - __Features__: Nested loops, if/elseif/else, custom filters, auto-escaping

 It is aimed to be a small string Template-Engine to meet e-Mailing or small html-Template demands.
 It is not meant